 However, this instant pot version is much easier to make, and requires less sugar.
 The recipe does not use pectin, so you can use as much or little sugar as you like without having to worry that the jam wont set up.
 You could even substitute a sugar sweetener if you want, which would never work in my other recipe.

 Both recipes are delicious, but homemade strawberry jam just doesn’t get any easier or faster than with this instant pot version.
 Involve your kids or grandkids, and reward them with a delicious piece of toast with jam, after it’s made.
 Perfect for a quick snack since it only takes about 30 minutes to make.
+Learn everything you can do with your instant pot!

 How to make Instant Pot Strawberry Jam: